Agentic Business Process Management: A Research Manifesto: Challenges

 However, scaling these techniques may pose challenges: Long-running processes or high-volume APM systems face constraints of bounded memory and context.
 The agents in the system cannot retain or process each event they have ever observed.
 Hence, the agents must learn to construct and maintain bounded knowledge representations: compressed summaries, predictive state abstractions, or fixed-size windows of relevant execution history.
 Techniques from stream reasoning, process mining over sliding windows, and transformer-based sequence models may offer solutions.
 Designing APM agents that know which parts of their history to remember, forget, or query becomes a core challenge for sustainable, real-time, continuous learning.

-\paragraph{M5: How to model and measure uncertainty in APM systems?} Non-determinism in agentic behavior may arise in APM systems due to stochastic AI techniques and models (such as LLMs), due to stochastic and/or drifting contexts, as well as due to the difficult-to-anticipate actions of human agents.
-The agents in APM systems thus must operate under both aleatoric (inherent randomness) and epistemic (lack of knowledge) uncertainty~\cite{hullermeier2021aleatoric}.
-Addressing these uncertainties requires both awareness and expressiveness.
-It is well-known from the literature on uncertainty quantification and active learning that accurate estimates of specifically \emph{epistemic} uncertainty are a prerequisite to learn and adapt policies to new environments in a data-efficient way~\cite{hullermeier2021aleatoric,nguyen2022measure,tharwat2023survey}.
+\paragraph{M5: How to model and measure uncertainty in APM systems?} Non-determinism in agentic behavior may arise in APM systems due to \emph{(i)} stochastic AI techniques and models (such as LLMs); \emph{(ii)} stochastic and/or drifting contexts; \emph{(iii)} the difficult-to-anticipate actions of human agents.
+The agents in APM systems thus must operate under both aleatoric (inherent randomness) and epistemic (lack of knowledge) uncertainty~\cite{hullermeier2021aleatoric}. \rmv{Addressing these uncertainties requires both awareness and expressiveness.} It is well-known from the literature on uncertainty quantification and active learning that accurate estimates of specifically \emph{epistemic} uncertainty are a prerequisite to learn and adapt policies to new environments in a data-efficient way~\cite{hullermeier2021aleatoric,nguyen2022measure,tharwat2023survey}.

 Techniques from probabilistic modeling, Bayesian inference, and fuzzy logic are key for representing and reasoning about agentic uncertainty in process executions.
 In some domains, thresholds or confidence levels may be set by human experts (qualitative), while in others, Bayesian models or statistical metrics (quantitative) provide actionable measures.
 As an example, reliability estimates for proactive adaptation may be derived from ensembles of prediction models~\cite{MetzgerKP20}.
 APM agents must combine these forms of knowledge, learning from past executions when quantitative models are feasible, while falling back on qualitative heuristics when data is sparse or ambiguous.
 Hybrid methods that integrate fuzzy logic or ensemble learning could further improve uncertainty modeling in domains with imprecise information.
 Deciding when to defer the decision-making back to a human agent is a classic task where most solutions involve uncertainty quantification~\cite{hendrickx2024machine}.